jokob-sk/Docker-Image-for-Pi.Alert/README.md

 # Disclaimer
 This is my second container and I might have used unconventional hacks so if anyone is more experienced, feel free to fork/create pull requests.

+## Support :coffee:

+> Please only donate if you don't have any debt yourself.
+Support yourself first, then others.

 <a href="https://www.buymeacoffee.com/jokobsk" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 30px !important;width: 117px !important;" width="150px" ></a>